Uloma-tech/LITA-Capstone-project/README.md

 ### Quantity: The number of items sold in the order.
 ### UnitPrice: The price per unit of the product.
 ### The dataset provides valuable insights into sales performance and customer demographics for reporting and visualization purposes.

+## Tools Used
+The tools used for this project are : Microsoft Excel for data cleaning, analysis and visualisation Structured Query Language (SQL) for querying of data Power BI for data visualisation
+Github for portfolio building and sharing.